rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 A single reference to a section's unique parent section can be used to represent all the ancestor sections of a given subsection.

-That is, because all associations with a section's ancestor sections, which would otherwise be required by the formal definitions, can be derived from this unique parent section.
+That is because all associations with a section's ancestor sections, which would otherwise be required by the formal definitions, can be derived from this unique parent section.
 That is, the ancestor sections of a subsection are those sections, which are located on the path that connects the root section with the